Trauma Bonding in Betrayal Trauma: Why You Can’t Leave Despite the Pain

 | Identity | Maintained and respected | Eroded, dependent on partner’s validation |

-| Stress Levels | Low cortisol, regulated nervous system | Chronic cortisol elevation, PTSD symptoms |
+| Stress Levels | Low cortisol, regulated nervous system | Chronic cortisol elevation, PTSD-like symptoms |

 | Control Dynamics | Shared power, mutual influence | Power imbalance, information control |